lovasoa/ZIF/README.md

 325  |`0x45 0x01`| Number of tiles          | Pointer to the **tile sizes index** (*see note below*)

 #### Note about tag 325 (`0x45 0x01`)
-For tag 325, if value1 is inferior to 3 (there are only 1 or 2 tiles in the tier), then **value2** is not a pointer to the tile sizes index, but is split is two int values, representing the JPEG tile sizes in bytes directly.
+For tag 325, if value1 is inferior to 3 (there are only 1 or 2 tiles in the tier), then **value2** is not a pointer to the tile sizes index, but is split in two int values, representing the JPEG tile sizes in bytes directly.
+It is then as if the tile sizes index were at the offset of **value2**.

 ### Tile offsets index
 Simple list of pointers (8 bytes file offsets) to the beginning of tiles.
 Each tile is a simple JPEG file.